feulf/raintpl3/README.txt

 ToDo/Wish list:
 Short syntax: {loop $var} {if $var}
-Template auto generation, from default template (to make easier the process of creating the template) Better Sandbox
+Template auto generation, in debug mode if a template was not found RainTPL create a dummy template with all the variables used and loop
-Better Error management
+Better Sandbox with White List, so with addModifier Better Error management
-Javascript integration with Ajax/JSON

-Run the unit test after each update of the class:
-$phpunit tests
+AddTemplateFolder, possibility to define an alternative template folder so if a template is not found will search on the other folder